IBM/kubernetes-storage/docs/Lab3/README.md

 ## Summary

-In this lab we used block storage to run our own database on Kubernetes.
+In this lab we used block storage to run our own database on OpenShift.
 Block storage allows for fast I/O operations making it ideal for our application database.
 We utilized configMaps and secrets to store the database configuration making it easy to use this application with different database configurations without making code changes.

 ## Cleanup (Optional)